philrz/super/docs/language/search-expressions.md

 ```

 Note that the "search" keyword may be omitted.
-For example, the simplest Zed program is perhaps a single keyword search, e.g.,
+For example, the simplest SuperPipe query is perhaps a single keyword search, e.g.,
 ```
 foo
 ```
-As above, this program searches the implied input for values that
+As above, this query searches the implied input for values that
 contain the string "foo".

 #### String Literal Search Term